 A. As it is today, do you think Highway 99E works well as a community street?
 Please explain what you think works well and what does not.
-The memorial / new Canby signs / new Fair Sig В. List three improvements to the highway that you would like to see done right away is project funding were available?
-Transit plill outs / big lighted Street signs with arrows painting to down town / with arrows pointing to down town
+The memorial / new Canby signs / New Fair Sig D I' + 1 В. List three improvements to the highway that you would like to see done right away it project funding were available?
+Transit pull outs / big lighted Street organs / Transit pull outs / big lighted street signs with arrows painting to down town